scitor/SR2-IndustrialRevolution/readme.md

 # todo (ideas)
 - add Statuses to Asteroids (so we can stop hack-disabling the resource manually)
+- remove blockaded status when a planet/asteroid changes target.
+  (in case its still under siege it will regain status quickly)
 - only spawn customs office if there's actual export to that system
     - add upgrades (through planet buildings or orbitals) currently they start MAX size, they could start min and be upgraded in steps